flaneurette/Astrology/README.md

 # Planetary objects

-There is a limited availablity of calculated planetary objects, the astrology project currently only supports:
+There is a limited availablity of calculated planetary objects, the astrology project currently only supports the following objects:

 	- Sun
 	- Moon